slatedocs/slate/source/includes/security/_kuzzleRole.md

 #### Callback response

-Resolves the id of deleted role.
+Resolves to the id of the deleted role.

 ## save